Locking down the rugged handheld

 Note: This information is provided as a reference and does not imply that Juniper Systems will provide full support for the use of any specific third-party hardware or software with a Juniper Systems product.

-Some software developers and system integrators prefer to lock down the rugged handheld computer so that users are not allowed to access system settings and other operating system and maybe firmware functions that are not essential to the current application.
+Some software developers and system integrators prefer to lock down the rugged handheld computer so that users are not allowed to access system settings, other operating systems, and firmware functions that are not essential to the current application.
 This may also include integrating custom software (app) and settings into the firmware so that it automatically re-installs if the unit is ever set to factory defaults (Clean Boot).

 The Microsoft Windows Embedded Handheld (formerly Windows Mobile) operating system has many functions that were built to be accessible to users while in any application.
 This can limit being able to completely lock down the handheld.
 Below are some ways of forcing the handheld to prevent access to undesired content/controls and/or to operate in a "Kiosk" mode.

 Corporate or enterprise security suites often provide methods to integrate mobile devices into the system, often including locking the mobile device to only run specific apps and functions.
 For additional information, see the following article.

 The custom system processes on the A2 (Archer 2 or Allegro 2) that we recommend should be allowed to run (not black listed) by enterprise security are as follows.

 - A2_HotDogToast.exe (pop-up warning if unit exceeds upper temperature specification)